flippy1345/ArcClock/README.md

 # ArcClock

-Master her is only completely runnable stuff
+Working her is work in progress stuff